Amourspirit/python_ooo_dev_tools/docs/help/writer/format/direct/shape/area/area/hatch.rst

             .. group-tab:: None

-The results of the setting the shape color can be seen in :numref:`59bd525e-7e1e-49ca-8251-64a4355486c0`.
+The results of the setting the shape fill hatch can be seen in :numref:`59bd525e-7e1e-49ca-8251-64a4355486c0`.

 .. cssclass:: screen_shot

     .. _59bd525e-7e1e-49ca-8251-64a4355486c0:

     .. figure:: https://github.com/Amourspirit/python_ooo_dev_tools/assets/4193389/59bd525e-7e1e-49ca-8251-64a4355486c0
-        :alt: Shape with Hatch color
+        :alt: Shape with fill Hatch
         :figclass: align-center

-        Shape with Hatch color
+        Shape with fill Hatch

 Get Shape Hatch
 ^^^^^^^^^^^^^^^

-We can get the color of the shape by using the ``ShapeHatch.from_obj()`` method.
+We can get the fill hatch of the shape by using the ``ShapeHatch.from_obj()`` method.

 .. tabs::